-The traditional purpose of questions, namely the seeking of information or pressing of action by the Government has shifted and broadened in many legislatures including the Northwest Territories.
-It is suggested that there are four objectives of the Question Period:

-- 1. as a vehicle for Regular Members to raise the individual concerns of their constituencies; - 2 as an opportunity for the House as a whole to probe the actions of the Executive; - 3. as a means of illuminating the differences of opinion on the policies of the Executive on major issues and judging the parliamentary skills of individual Members in the House; and - 4. as a means of obtaining information by the House from the Government.

-Question Period also enables the Government, through the Ministers' answers, to disseminate information about a particular policy decision or issue to the House.

-The following guidelines deal with the most frequently encountered situations in Question Period with the objective of ensuring the most effective and economic use of the time available by both Regular Members and the Executive Council.

-Situations which are not covered by these guidelines will be dealt with in accordance with a combination of practices and precedents of the Northwest Territories, the House of Commons of Canada, provincial and territorial legislatures, and parliaments in the Commonwealth, so far as they apply to this Assembly.
+- D.1 (1) The traditional purpose of questions, namely the seeking of information or pressing of action by the Government has shifted and broadened in many legislatures including the Northwest Territories.
+There are four objectives for Oral Questions: - (a) as a vehicle for Regular Members to raise the individual concerns of constituencies; - (b) as an opportunity for the House as a whole to probe the actions of the Executive; - (c) as a means of illuminating the differences of opinion on the policies of the Executive on major issues and judging the parliamentary skills of individual Members of the House; and - (d) as a means of obtaining information by the House from the Government. - (2) Question Period also enables the Government, through the Ministers' answers, to disseminate information about a particular policy decision or issue; - (3) These guidelines deal with the most frequently encountered situations in Oral Questions with the objective of ensuring the most effective and economic use of the time available by both Regular Members and the Executive Council; - (4) Situations which are not covered by these guidelines will be dealt with in accordance with a combination of practices and precedents of the Northwest Territories, the House of Commons of Canada, provincial and territorial legislatures, and parliaments in the Commonwealth, so far as they apply. - (5) A question must: - (a) be addressed to a Minister; - (b) be a question; - (c) seek information; - (d) deal with a matter reasonably assumed to be within the present knowledge of a Minister; - (e) consist of a single question; - (f) be brief and may include a short preamble; - (g) be within the administrative responsibility of the Government; - (h) relate only to the current responsibilities of the Minister to who it is directed; and - (i) comply with the Rules and Procedures of the House regarding language and speech content.

-1. A question must:

-- a) be addressed to a Minister;

-- b) be a question;

-- c) seek information;

-- d) deal with a matter reasonably assumed to be within the present knowledge of a Minister;

-- e) consist of a single question; - f) be brief and may include a short preamble; - g) be within the administrative responsibility of the Government; - h) relate only to the current responsibilities of the Minister to whom it is directed; and - i) comply with the Rules and practices of the House regarding language and speech content.

-2. A question must not:
+(6) A question must not:

-- a) be an argument or a debate; - b) be hypothetical; - c) be trivial, vague, meaningless or frivolous; - d) seek an opinion; - e) contain inferences, impute motives or cast aspersions upon any person; - f) require a lengthy and detailed answer; - g) repeat an earlier question which was answered, taken as notice, or to which an answer was refused at that sitting; - h) anticipate a matter listed on the Order Paper for consideration at that sitting; - i) refer to a matter that is before the courts (sub-judice); - j) seek information about proceedings in a Committee which has not yet been reported to the House; - k) be addressed to the Speaker (information relating to matters under the Speaker's jurisdiction must be obtained privately); - l) seek information about matters which are confidential, such as decisions or proceedings of Cabinet; or - m) request a Minister to provide a legal interpretation.
+- (a) be an argument or debate; - (b) be hypothetical; - (c) be trivial, meaningless or frivolous; - (d) seek an opinion; - (e) contain inferences, impute motives or cast aspersions upon any person; - (f) require a lengthy and detailed answer; - (g) repeat an earlier question which was answered, taken as notice, or to which an answer was refused at that Sitting; - (h) anticipate a matter listed on the Order Paper for consideration at that Sitting; - (i) refer to a matter that is before the courts (sub-judice); - (j) seek information about proceedings in a Committee which has not yet been reported to the House; - (k) be addressed to the Speaker (information relating to matters under the Speaker's jurisdiction must be obtained privately); - (l) seek information about matters which are confidential, such as decisions or proceedings of Cabinet; or - (m) request a Minister to provide a legal interpretation.